 Stewardship.
 Individually and collectively, we endorse the proper use of the terms Probiotics and Prebiotics.

 Advancing the science.
-We strive to encourage research by facilitating interactions among scientists in the field, helping regulators understand the science, and publishing evidence-based summaries that highlight research gaps and promote needed research.
-We encourage funding of independent researchers by industry, foundations and government in order to advance the science of probiotics and prebiotics.
+We strive to encourage research by facilitating interactions among scientists in the field, helping regulators understand the science of microbiomes, and publishing evidence-based summaries that highlight research gaps and promote needed research.
+We encourage funding of independent researchers by industry, foundations and government in order to advance the science of probiotics, prebiotics, and fermented foods.

 Education.
 We endeavor to disseminate scientifically accurate information on probiotic, prebiotic and microbiota science to enhance understanding of the science among researchers, students, and regulators.
 We promote communication of evidence-based recommendations on the use of probiotics and prebiotics by consumers and healthcare providers.